- Short report

 - Open Access

 Ultrasound-driven piezoelectric current activates spinal cord neurocircuits and restores locomotion in rats with spinal cord injury

 Bioelectronic Medicine volume 6, Article number: 13 (2020)

-- The Letter to this article has been published in Bioelectronic Medicine 2020 6:16
+- The Commentary to this article has been published in Bioelectronic Medicine 2020 6:16

 Neuromodulation via electrical stimulation (ES) is a common technique to treat numerous brain and spinal cord related neurological conditions.
 In the present study, we examined the efficacy of piezoelectric stimulation (pES) by a custom miniature piezostimulator to activate the spinal cord neurocircuit in comparison with conventional epidural ES in rats.

 Stimulation electrodes were implanted on L2 and S1 spinal cord and were connected to a head-plug for ES, and a piezostimulator for pES.
 EMG electrodes were implanted into hindlimb muscles.
 To generate piezoelectric current, an ultrasound beam was delivered by an external ultrasound probe.
 Motor evoked potentials (MEPs) were recorded during the piezoelectric stimulation and compared with the signals generated by the ES.